 - Soil Types – tolerates a wide range of soil fertility, pH (pH 5-6 preferred), and salinity

 - Temperature Range – moderately high over long growing season

 - Day Length Sensitivity – short days encourage bush-form growth, long days produce vine-form growth (up to 2 m tall); flowers as days shorten

 If grown as a green manure, the seeds are broadcast.
 If grown as a food crop, seeds should be planted 2-3 cm deep, 30-45 cm apart, in rows 60-90 cm apart.

 C. ensiformis thrives in warm, humid environments with a long growing season.
 Immature pods may be harvested 90-120 days after planting.
 Mature seeds may be harvested 180-300 days after planting by cutting the whole plant when the pods are brown and dry.
 The thick seed coat resists burrowing insects during storage.

 Pests and Diseases

 C. ensiformis is relatively free of pests and diseases.
 Root rot, stem-borers and leaf-eating beetles pose problems in different stages of growth.

 Cooking and Nutrition

-Leaves, young branches, pods and seeds may all be eaten but they must be very young, tender and must always be thoroughly cooked and the cooking water drained.
-The mature seeds, sometimes eaten as “famine food” are not flavorful, have a mealy texture, require hours of soaking and boiling in water to soften and rid them of harmful toxins.
+Leaves, tender shoots, pods, and seeds may all be eaten but they should be very young, and must always be thoroughly cooked (with cooking liquid discarded).
+Mature seeds, sometimes eaten as “famine food,” are not flavorful, have a mealy texture, and require hours of soaking (submerged in water or kept moist until sprouted) and boiling in water to soften and purge of harmful toxins.
 They are however a nutritious source of protein and carbohydrates.
-The tough seed coat, that comprises 13% of seed weight, needs to be removed, after cooking.
-Jack Bean seeds sometimes are roasted and used as a coffee substitute.
+The tough seed coat, that comprises 13% of seed weight, should be removed after soaking or cooking.
+C. ensiformis seeds can be roasted and used as a coffee substitute.
 In Indonesia, steamed flowers and leaves are used as flavorings.